Video Game Designer Career Guide

 - CompTIA Project +

-Software development is the second-highest rated specialty within IT.
+Software engineers are in-demand across organizations in every industry.
 Secure your future with a degree and additional certifications.

 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!